-Some of the herbal teas known to improve brain function include:
+Some of the herbal teas believed to improve brain function include:

 Ginkgo Biloba Tea

 Ginkgo Biloba is the “king” of herbal teas, with many important benefits for brain function.
-It’s used to treat neurodegenerative diseases such as Alzheimer’s disease and it also has memory-enhancing effects.
+It’s commonly used to alleviate symptoms associated with neurodegenerative diseases such as Alzheimer’s disease and it also is believed to have memory-enhancing effects.
 It contains powerful antioxidants which protect brain cells from free radical damage (10).

 A 2012 cross-sectional randomized clinical trial concluded that rooibos tea has anti-stress and mood improving effects in humans.
 The study also suggested antidepressant effects which are due to the high flavonoid content of Rooibos tea.
 It’s possible these benefits are mediated by an increase in brain alpha wave activity, which may improve cognitive function while decreasing depression.
 Another mechanism is that antioxidant-rich herbal teas like Rooibos protect against neurodegeneration by reducing free radical damage to cells via the Nrf2 pathway (21).